makersacademy/rps-challenge/README.md

 $ bundle
 $ rackup
 ```
-rackup will launch app.rb and show the 4 digit port number (ex. port=5678).
-In your browser type in http://localhost:5678
+rackup will launch app.rb and show the 4 digit port number (example: port=5678).
+In your browser type in  that port number like this: http://localhost:5678

-You will see the starting page there
+In that address you will see the starting page of the RPS web app

 === Approach ===
 ---------